PAGMT/pagmt.github.io/README.md

-# BAPC_Website
+# PAGMT_Website

-This is the website for the Bay Area Programming Contest, hosted by Gunn Competitive Programming Club.
+This is the website for the Palo Alto Girls Math Tournament

 ### Development
 See the [Jekyll docs](https://jekyllrb.com/docs/step-by-step/01-setup/) for setup.